archlinux/aur/README.md

 not abuse the APIs by repeatedly requesting information.
 Read the provided license for more information.
 #### Future Ideas/To-do
-* Historical support -- 7d/28d profits
+* Historical support -- 7d/28d profits (wait for coinmarketcap release)
 * Different ways to sort "check all"
 * Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data (wait for iex v2 probably)